jitendar7/NYTimesSampleApp/README.md

 The application has inbuilt cache support to avoid redundant network requests.
 After the first network request, the response is stored in the cache - in memory.
+We can use Room to store the data, but with small amounts of data, inmemory is preferrable

 ## Architecture